 Chapter 20

-"The head of the R&D; division."
+"The head of the R&D division."
 Redflare shook his head in amazement.
 "We knew the insider at SDE had to be highly placed, but it's still a shock."

 Dumont smiled wryly.

 "You're telling me.
-Herrod has complete access to any of the R&D; projects.
+Herrod has complete access to any of the R&D projects.
 He could have copied the files and erased them from the system as easily as I did.
 Why bother running me through all this and setting us up?"

 Isis tilted her head thoughtfully to one side.